 Tip 4 – Disable other connections

 To further optimize your broadcast, you can also disable connections that aren’t necessary for your live stream.
-If you are connected via wired connection, you can disconnect the Wi-Fi.
+If you are connected via a wired connection, you can disconnect the Wi-Fi.
 If you see any other useless connections, make sure you disable them.

 Tip 5 – Do Test broadcasts to check results

 Each of these changes can have a significant impact on your live stream quality.
-There’s no one size fits all in live streaming.
+There’s no one-size-fits-all in live streaming.
 The best way to find the right settings for you is to test.
 StreamSpot allows you to go live in private, which means you can try all the different settings, and see how it goes.